FastRobot/chef_aws_demo/README.md

 Fill out all the parameters.

-On the final launch page, don't forget to OK the creation of IAM roles via the checkbox at the bottom.
+On the pre-launch page, don't forget to OK the creation of IAM roles via the checkbox at the bottom.

 Find the public hostname or IP of the ChefWorkstation machine and ssh into it as user ubuntu, using the key you specified when you created the above stack.
 If you'd like buildcluster or test kitchen to work,